LizzyMaybeDev/Patcher-Explanation/README.md

 - **Cache Font Data** - Cache font data allowing for it to be reused multiple times before needing recalculation. *default
 - **Check Armorstand Rules** - Don't cull armorstands that have a marker set in their entity rules.
 This will result in a lot of unculled armorstands in places like Hypixel Skyblock, but will provide better entity visibility, while losing out on some performance improvements.
 - **Chunk Update Limit** - Specify the amount of updates that can happen a second.
-- **Disable Armorstands** - Stop armorstands from rendering (Armorstands are commonly used for npc nametag rendering. enabling this will stop those from rendering as well).
+- **Disable Armorstands** - Stop armorstands from rendering (Armorstands are commonly used for npc nametag rendering.
+Enabling this will stop those from rendering as well).
 - **Disable Attached Arrows** - Stop arrows that are attached to a player from Rendering.
 - **Disable Breaking Particles** - Remove block breaking particles for visibility.
 - **Disable Enchantment Books** - Stop enchantment table books from rendering.